gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 ## Authorization Request {#ssec-auth-req}

 The joining node contacts the AS, in order to request an Access Token for accessing the join resource hosted by the Group Manager and associated to the OSCORE group.
-The Access Token request sent to the /token endpoint follows the format of the Authorization Request message defined in Section 3.1 of [NEW_DRAFT].
+The Access Token request sent to the /token endpoint follows the format of the Authorization Request message defined in Section 3.1 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular:

 * The "scope" parameter MUST be present and includes: